 Web Accessibility Standards Implementation Examples: For Your Inspiration

 Quite probably, after you’ve learned some basics about levels of accessibility, requirements for each separate level, and got an impression on how to make a website more accessible, you might think that an average accessible website looks boring and bleak.
-However, that’s not like that!
+However, it’s simply not true!

-There are many companies that found an answer for the question “how to make a website accessible to everyone?” and combined it with a sleek and appealing design.
-In such a way, the users can not only have accessibility features but also enjoy delightful user experience.
+There are many companies that found an answer for the question “how to make a website accessible to everyone” and combined it with a sleek and appealing design.
+In such a way, the users can not only have accessibility features but also enjoy a delightful user experience.

 For your inspiration, we’ve compiled a list of ADA compliant website examples that demonstrate an outstanding understanding of accessibility and security compliance.
 Let’s start!

-The first one in the list of accessibility websites examples is Nomensa, an American-based strategic UX design agency transforming digital experiences.
-With their unique approach which draws on extensive experience in psychology, interaction design and technology, Nomensa drives value for the clients, being real professionals in everything about how to make a website ADA compliant.
+The first one on the list of accessibility websites examples is Nomensa, an American-based strategic UX design agency transforming digital experiences.
+With their unique approach, which draws on extensive experience in psychology, interaction design and technology, Nomensa drives value for the clients, just by being real professionals in everything about how to make a website ADA compliant.

 Being a top-notch UX design agency, Nomensa knows that following website compliance standards is an integral part of any solid user experience, which is clearly demonstrated on their own website.
 In the accessibility statement on their website, Nomensa declares they adhere to Level AA requirements.

-Parramatta Park website can be one more source of inspiration for you to answer the question of how to make your website accessible.
-The website is devoted to a major urban park in Parramatta, Western Sydney, Australia, which has a fascinating importance to Australia.
+Parramatta Park’s website can be one more source of inspiration for you to answer the question of how to make your website accessible.
+The website is about a major urban park in Parramatta, Western Sydney, Australia, which has fascinating importance to Australia.

-Vibrant and appealing, Parramatta Park knows good what makes a website ADA compliant, and thus the website can also boast decent website accessibility features level!
-Taking care of the visitors with vision impairment, the website gladly employs bold colors, link styling, proper size of elements, right code structure, and alt tags for important images.
-Parramatta Park implemented accessibility requirements for the websites on a really decent level!
+Vibrant and appealing, Parramatta Park knows well what makes a website ADA compliant, and thus the website can also boast a decent website accessibility features level!
+Taking care of the visitors with vision impairment, the website proudly employs bold colors, link styling, proper sized elements, right code structure, and alt tags for important images.
+Parramatta Park implemented accessibility requirements for the websites to a truly inspiring level!

 New South Wales, or NSW Australia is the governmental website which masterfully combines usability and accessibility in web design stating their top priority is providing all categories of users with equal opportunities in terms of browsing the content.

-The website is designed with an intention to make the content available to the widest audience possible, Following level AA accessibility principles, NSW Australia website implemented Australian government accessibility standards, catering their visitors with keyboard-accessible functionality, contrast tuning features, and convenient layout.
-In such a way, users that use assistive technologies to browse the website can enjoy fully-fledged access to all content provided!
+The website content is available to the widest audience possible.
+Following level AA accessibility principles, NSW Australia website implemented Australian government accessibility standards, offering their visitors keyboard-accessible functionality, contrast tuning features, and a convenient layout.
+Thanks to this, users that use assistive technologies to browse the website can enjoy fully-fledged access to all content provided!

-As you can see visiting accessible websites examples mentioned above, making a website accessible is not some sort of challenge.
-All you have to do is to bring some creativity and imagination to your project, right after you select recommended usability and accessibility practices for the website of yours!
+As you can see by visiting the accessible websites examples mentioned above, making a website accessible is not some sort of crazy challenge.
+All you have to do is to bring some creativity and imagination to your project, right after you select recommended usability and accessibility practices for that website of yours!

 Whidegroup’s Expertise in Creating ADA-Compliant User Experience

-- Then our developers reviewed the website manually to examine if everything is fine and made some minor fixes.
+- Then our developers reviewed the website manually to examine whether everything went right and made some minor fixes.

-- QA engineers made final testings for ADA compliance and verified the website is accessible.
+- QA engineers did final testings for ADA compliance and verified that the website is accessible.

 As for the timeframes of the process – in general, we spent around 40 minutes for each page to implement accessibility features on the website.

-As you can see, implementing website accessibility best practices is not just important, it’s vital in today’s new realities.
-In such a way, you’ll be able to welcome as many people as possible.
-Don’t miss your chance to ensure customer satisfaction along with growing your traffic and conversion rate via making your website compliant to digital accessibility standards.
+As you can see, implementing website accessibility best practices is not just a considerate thing to do for your wouldbe users, it’s actually vital in today’s realities.
+And by doing so, you’ll be able to welcome as many people as possible.
+Don’t miss your chance to ensure customer satisfaction along with growing your traffic and conversion rate by making your website compliant to digital accessibility standards.

-At Whidegroup, we take the power of the web seriously, and thus strictly follow accessibility standards for the websites, believing that everyone should have access regardless of disability.
-Opting for cooperation with us, you can rest assured of the fact your website would be not just, usable, but enjoyable and delightful.
+At Whidegroup, we take the power of the web seriously, and thus strictly follow accessibility standards for websites, believing that everyone should have access regardless of disability.
+If you decide to work with us, you can rest assured that your website would be more than just usable.
+We’d give you an end result that was a delight to your users and a great source of pride for your business.
 Let’s make the world wide web accessible together!